Chaos at the Chateau

+Authenticity

 The show is presented in fly-on-the-wall documentary style.
 Appearing on the talk show Richard & Judy, Ann Darrell stated that "It's all real" and held her head in embarrassment at some of the events.

 However, debate exists about how much of the show is staged for the cameras, due to the apparently implausible events that take place, and the perception that the characters are acting (albeit playing exaggerated versions of themselves), plus various technical aspects of the production, such as camera positioning.
 Some suggest that the show is loosely based on real events but re-shot in an exaggerated manner to provide higher comedy value.

 It should be mentioned however that filming takes place over a long period of time, and thus events from several weeks are combined into a single episode, making it so eventful (and therefore unrealistic).
 In addition, the earlier series about the couple, A Place in Slovakia, also contained many comedic elements, and there were no suggestions that this was scripted.

-Episode One: "Finding Chateau Salgovce" – 22 March 2007

-The first episode was based around Ann and David trying to find a suitable chateau to buy and renovate, and their problems with the Slovak estate agents.

-Episode Two: "Renovating Chateau Salgovce" – 29 March 2007

-This episode was based around the couple's efforts to appoint a hotel manager.
-They finally appointed Frenchman Thierry.

-Episode Three: "Welcoming guests" – 5 April 2007

-In the third episode the couple receive a visit from a hotel inspector.
-David is forced to take the guests to a nearby winemaker and hide the staff as the couple do not have official approval to open the hotel.
-I'm in this episode (An (ex-friend of theirs posing as a potential guest) - They're all made-up situations that didn't really happen.

-Episode Four: "Pork Night" – 12 April 2007

-As the chateau has so far had only a few guests, David decides to try to make money another way by holding a "Pork Night" for the locals.
-Thierry is not happy and tries to change the Pork Night menu, leading to a huge argument with David, after which Theirry walks out.
-Despite supporting her husband at first, after Pork Night Ann decides that Thierry was right and talks him into returning to the hotel.

-Episode Five: "Thierry's Friends" – 19 April 2007

-The chef is off sick and Thierry has to cook for the guests.
-Thierry has arranged for his friends, three gay couples, to stay at the chateau.
-Ann loves playing hostess, but David is less thrilled when he discovers that Ann has upgraded one couple to stay in David and Ann's own bedroom.
-Thierry is very upset that Ann has not helped in the kitchen and that he has not seen his friends, and he begins sulking.
-Ann puts Thierry in his place.